https://hgic.clemson.edu/

 Dealing with Sandy Soils

 Sandy soils are much different than clay soils.
-Sandy soils tend to not hold on to plant nutrients very well.
-The goal of amending this soil type is into increase the nutrient holding capacity.
+Sandy soils tend not to hold on to plant nutrients very well.
+The goal of amending this soil type is to increase the nutrient-holding capacity.
 Incorporating compost will help add additional binding sites for plant nutrients to be held.
-Caution must still be exercised, because sandy soils can still leach out great amounts of nutrients.
+Caution must still be exercised because sandy soils can still leach out great amounts of nutrients.
 Adding fertilizer in small, frequent applications can help reduce the amount of leaching nutrients.

 Adding Organic Matter to Soils

 In addition to helping loosen heavily compacted soils and improve overall soil health, adding organic matter is a good way to improve both clay and sandy soils.
-Aside from improving soil texture, adding organic matter can have other benefits as well.
+Aside from improving soil texture, adding organic matter can also have other benefits.
 One of which is the addition of beneficial soil microbes, such as fungi and bacteria.
 These microbes help with plant nutrient uptake by making nutrients more available for root uptake.

 Several sources of organic matter are available.
 Fresh sources tend to decompose rapidly, generally within 30 days, providing readily available sources of nutrients for microorganisms in the soil.
 The remaining compounds are more resistant to breakdown by these microorganisms.
 Composted materials have completed most of the rapid decomposition process in the compost pile.
-Therefore, the supplied organic matter tends to last longer in soil than fresh sources.
-The caveat is that composted materials do not provide microorganisms a long-term supply of usable compounds.
+Therefore, the supplied organic matter lasts longer in soil than in fresh sources.
+The caveat is that composted materials do not provide microorganisms with long-term usable compounds.
 However, properly composted materials (meaning the pile’s internal temperature has reached a consistent 140 °F) do have the benefit of being less likely to have weed seeds and pathogens.

 Deciduous Tree Leaves

 Leaves can either be composted, added directly into the soil, or turned into leaf mold.
-To make leaf mold, leaves they should be placed in a pile in the fall, and the turned several times in March and April.
+Make leaf mold by placing leaves in a pile in the fall and then turning the pile several times in March and April.
 The leaf mold can then be added to vegetable gardens and landscape beds after the soil has been warmed.
 Direct incorporation of leaves is usually reserved for vegetable garden beds or newly constructed landscape beds.
-Decomposition of the leaves can be hastened by shredding and bagging the leaves with a lawn mower, or using a tiller for direct incorporation into the soil.
+Decomposition of the leaves can be hastened by shredding and bagging the leaves with a lawn mower or using a tiller for direct incorporation into the soil.

 Manures and Manure Composts

 Manures have long been used successfully as soil amendments.
-These amendments not only supply organic matter, but also supply essential elements like nitrogen (N), phosphorus (P), and potassium (K).
-Fresh manures tend to be high in ammonia, and need to be composted prior to application.
-Also, due to human health risks, fresh manures should only be applied to vegetables with edible parts not in direct contact with the soil at least 90 days prior to harvest, and at least 120 days for those with edible parts with direct contact to the soil.
+These amendments supply not only organic matter but also essential elements like nitrogen (N), phosphorus (P), and potassium (K).
+Fresh manures tend to be high in ammonia and need to be composted prior to application.
+Also, due to human health risks, fresh manures should only be applied to vegetables with edible parts not in direct contact with the soil at least 90 days prior to harvest and at least 120 days for those with edible parts in direct contact with the soil.
 The source of the manure should also be carefully considered.
 Some manures can potentially be contaminated with trace amounts of herbicides, which can be potentially lethal to desired plants.

 Yard Trimming Compost